 RESPONSIBLE FOOD AND WILDLIFE HARVEST

-Wild meat is natural, organic and has no steroids, artificial colours, hormones or other chemicals.
+Wild meat is natural, organic and contains no steroids, artificial colours, synthetic hormones or other chemicals.
 Wild meat it is also lower in fat and higher in protein than commercial domestic meats.
-Wildlife growing in their natural habitats, feeding on wild forage and drinking the cleanest water results in healthier animals and healthier food.
+Wildlife growing in its natural habitats, feeding on wild forage and drinking the cleanest water results in healthier animals and healthier food.
 You are what you eat!
+How an animal lives and how it dies matters.
+Hunters believe in taking responsibility for the life that must end to nourish theirs.

 Responsible hunters have a profound love for wildlife and their habitat, and diligently adhere to the tenets of fair chase.
 They practice their art to ensure their harvest is as humane as possible.
 Hunting in British Columbia is closely monitored by the government to ensure sustainability.

-The Guide Outfitters Association of British Columbia (GOABC) started a meat donation program in 1993.
-Some guided hunters who choose to leave their meat behind are pleased to support this initiative.
-We estimate that it has delivered more than 425,000 pounds of organic, free-range meat to families in need and local charities throughout British Columbia.
+We estimate that the program has delivered more than 425,000 pounds of organic, free-range meat to families in need and local charities throughout British Columbia.
+And we’re just getting started!